Autumn Term Newsletter 2019

 School Website and Facebook Page

-The school is obliged to advise the board if a child is absent for 20 days or more in the school year.
+The school is obliged to advise Tusla, Child and Family Agency if a child is absent for 20 days or more in the school year.
 If your child is absent from school for any reason it is very important that you inform the school.

 Drama, Tin Whistle, Irish Dancing classes continue in school this year.

-June Allison teaches drama to all on Wednesdays.
+June Allison teaches drama to all on Thursdays.

 Des Cafferkey teaches Tin Whistle to 1st to 6th classes on Mondays.

-Bernadine Cresham teaches Irish Dancing to all classes on Thursdays during Autumn and Spring Term.
+Bernadine Cresham teaches Irish Dancing to Junior and Senior Rooms on Mondays and to the Middle Room on Thursdays during Autumn and Spring Term.

 Dressing Up Day

-Dressing up day will take place on Friday 26th October.
+Dressing up day will take place on Thursday 24th October.
 Children may come to school in any costume they wish.
-The emphasis is on re-using and re-cycling and is part of our green school`s programme.
+The emphasis is on re-using and re-cycling and is part of our green school’s programme.

 Homework is set each day Monday to Thursday.
 It usually consists of oral and written work and tends not to be ‘new’ work.
 It reinforces what has been done in class.
 You can help by providing a quiet place to work, by asking spellings and tables, by listening to reading and by giving help where needed.
 Please feel free to correct work where necessary.
 Please ensure your child’s homework is completed and presented as well as they are able, and sign their homework diary accordingly.
 It is especially important as your child progresses through primary school to check homework as future study patterns are set in these years.
 The homework diary is a good way to communicate with your child’s teacher so feel free to use it to send notes and messages.